dsaidgovsg/terraform-modules/modules/vault-pki/README.md

 Refer to the [documentation](https://www.terraform.io/docs/providers/vault/index.html) on the Terraform Vault provider for details on how you can provide a Vault token for this Terraform operation.
 In general, you might want to do this with a Root token.

+## Core Module Integration

+After you have applied this module, a key will be set in Consul's KV store.
+When you are building the default Packer templates for Consul, Nomad Servers, Nomad Clients, or Vault, you can optionally ask the template to install the CA certificate from the provisioned PKI secrets engine.
+The template will then reference Consul for the URLs to obtain the CA certificate.
+See the individual Packer template documentation for more details.